This post may contain affiliate links, view our disclaimer for details.

 Can I use apple juice to make honey?

-Did you make This Easy Vegan Honey Recipe?
+Did You Make This Homemade Vegan Honey Recipe?

 Video Tutorial